ajgalipeau/merrimack_galipeau_aaron_csc6301_module_4/README.md

 - [License](#license)

 ## About
 The assignments in this repository include programming tasks that utilize Java's Collections Framework and demonstrate software design principles such as modularity, encapsulation, and code reuse.
-Projects range from implementing data structures (e.g., Linked Lists, Stacks) to more advanced programming concepts.
+Project range from implementing data structures (e.g., Linked Lists, Stacks) to more advanced programming concepts.

 ## Projects
 - **Week 4:** Linked List Implementation
-- **Week 5:** Refactor Linked List to SortedStack
 - **Additional Maintenance Tasks:** Improvements to code modularity and documentation

 ## How to Compile & Run